canhgiacduoc/canhgiacduoc.github.io/about/index.md

 ---
 **Contact**: Email canhgiacduoc@gmail.com
 ---

-Admin 1: [NGUYEN Khac-Dung](https://nguyenkhacdung.github.io/), MSc, PharmD, PhD Resercher at Paul-Sabatier University, Doctoral school Biology-Health-Biotechnologies, Regional Pharmacovigilance Centre Midi-Pyrénées, Toulouse, France
+* Admin 1: [NGUYEN Khac-Dung](https://nguyenkhacdung.github.io/), MSc, PharmD, PhD Resercher at Paul-Sabatier University, Doctoral school Biology-Health-Biotechnologies, Regional Pharmacovigilance Centre Midi-Pyrénées, Toulouse, France
-Admin 2: DUONG Khanh Linh, MSc, PharmD
+* Admin 2: DUONG Khanh Linh, MSc, PharmD

-Insprired by HPSTR Jekyll Theme, Github and R-Studio.
+> Insprired by HPSTR Jekyll Theme, Github and R-Studio.

 <!--They say three times the charm, so here is another free responsive Jekyll blog theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used any of [my other themes](http://mademistakes.com/work/jekyll-themes/) most of this should be familiar territory...

-## What HPSTR brings to the table:
+## What HPSTR brings to the table:`R Markdown`

 * Responsive templates for post, page, and post index `_layouts`.
 Looks great on mobile, tablet, and desktop devices.
 * Gracefully degrads in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.